-The Berkeley Mills Park property has been subdivided into two parcels.
-The larger parcel, located at 69 Balfour Road is now owned by Henderson County Public Schools with plans from the County to make several updates.
-The smaller parcel was retained by the City and serves as a trailhead to the Oklawaha Greenway with parking, a drop off loop and bike tuning station.
-A disc golf course is currently being developed as a feature, anticipated to be completed Fall 2024.
+The city-owned Berkeley Mills Park property currently serves as a trailhead to the Oklawaha Greenway with parking and a drop off loop and bike tuning station.
+A disc golf course is currently being added as a feature to be completed Fall 2024.
 The Oklawaha Greenway terminates here with plans to connect to the east via the Clear Creek Greenway.